lsh123/stats-rrdb/LANGUAGE.md

 	follows:

 		u|<name>|<value>|<timestamp>

+		or

+		u|<name>|<value>

 	Where &lt;name&gt; is the metric name (string), &lt;value&gt; is the double value to be recorded, and &lt;timestamp&gt; is the Unix epoch timestamp.
+If &lt;timestamp&gt; is not specified then the current server time is used.

 	If the metric does not exists then it will be create using the default retention policy specified in the Stats-RRDB server config file.